skip to content

 A repayment can be made by making a regular contribution to your RRSP.
 Repayments to your HBP don't affect your RRSP deduction limit.
 This means that you can still contribute to your RRSP and designate that amount as a repayment under the HBP, even if your RRSP deduction limit is zero.

-Also, if you received a low-interest loan from your employer during any point in the year, you should ensure that interest is paid before Jan.
-30, 2024, in order to avoid a deemed taxable employment benefit.
+Also, if you received a low-interest loan from your employer at any point in the year, you should ensure that interest is paid before Jan.
+30, 2025, to avoid a deemed taxable employment benefit.
 This benefit will also be calculated at the CRA's prescribed rate for the period that the loan was outstanding, minus any interest actually paid.
-The CRA's prescribed rate for these loans increased from 3% to 4% on Jan.
-1, 2023, and to 5% on Apr.
-1, 2023, where it will remain at least until Dec.
-31, 2023.
+The CRA's prescribed rate for these loans was 6% from Jan.
+1, 2024, to June 30, 2024, and 5% from July 1, 2024, to Dec.
+31, 2024.

 Note that if you received a loan by virtue of your shareholdings rather than employment, a different set of rules will apply.
 In addition, the expanded tax on split income rules could affect loans from private corporations to certain family members.
 If you or your family members borrowed money from your corporation, contact your BDO advisor to discuss whether there are any income tax implications arising from the loan.

-• An operating benefit that applies if your employer pays the automobile's operating expenses, such as gasoline and maintenance.
+2. An operating benefit applies if your employer pays the automobile's operating expenses, such as gasoline and maintenance.
 A portion of the employer-paid operating expenses will be a taxable benefit if you've driven the automobile for personal purposes.
-In 2023, this benefit is equal to $0.33 per personal kilometre driven.
+In 2024, this benefit is equal to $0.33 per personal kilometre driven.

 If you haven't paid your tax instalments, the CRA will charge you interest at the current rate of 9%.
-If you find that you haven't paid enough instalments based on your estimated income for 2023, you can make an overpayment on your instalment account to generate an offset to some or all of the interest charges that will otherwise be assessed.
-Check with your BDO advisor for assistance in making a determination as to whether this is a good strategy for you.
+If you find that you haven't paid enough instalments based on your estimated income for 2024, you can make an overpayment on your instalment account to generate an offset to some or all of the interest charges that will otherwise be assessed.
+Check with your BDO advisor for assistance to determine whether this is a good strategy for you.

 Note that individuals whose main source of income is self-employment income from farming or fishing are only required to make one instalment payment, which is due by Dec.
 31.